Plates, Shoreditch

 Plates | Shoreditch

-Plates is Kirk & Keeley Haworth’s first bricks-and-mortar site, and it’s been wildly popular since it opened.
+Plates is the first bricks-and-mortar site for the hit fine dining vegan supper club, and it’s been wildly popular since it opened.
 Like, ‘booked out for months’ popular.
 You’ll find it on Old Street, and inside, it all exudes a kind of minimalist earthiness, with mottled beige walls wearing a skirt of coffee-coloured banquette seating.
-It’s tasting menu only, and there’s a huge amount of skill, labour, and love poured into the delicate little dishes.
+This is undoubtedly the fanciest place to get vegan food in London – it’s tasting menu only, and there’s a huge amount of skill, labour, and love poured into every one of the delicate little dishes.

 Tofu Vegan | Islington, Golders Green, Spitalfields & Fitzrovia

 Tofu Vegan – a temple to lip-smackingly spicy, salty, flavour-packed Chinese cooking – is entirely vegan (you’d never guess it from the name).
-Now boasting four popular vegan restaurants across London with the arrival of Tofu Vegan Spitalfields, their veg-elevating dishes like the sesame-laced hand-shredded oyster mushrooms sit alongside dishes with genuinely great meat alternatives, and of course the eponymous tofu makes appearances in its most perfected, crispy form.
+Now boasting four popular vegan restaurants across London, their veg-elevating dishes like the sesame-laced hand-shredded oyster mushrooms sit alongside dishes with genuinely great meat alternatives, and of course the eponymous tofu makes appearances in its most perfected, crispy form.

 Tendril | Oxford Circus